the Creative Commons Attribution 4.0 License.

 2.5 Selecting historical hydrographic data

 As Longworth et al. (2011) documented, between 1980 and 2017 there are many more hydrographic profiles close to the western boundary than the eastern.
-Since the eastern boundary density anomaly shows strong seasonal variability (Pérez-Hernández et al.2015; Chidichimo et al.2010), replacing it in the model with a monthly climatology from the RAPID eastern boundary data, as described in the previous Sect.
+Since the eastern boundary density anomaly shows strong seasonal variability (Pérez-Hernández et al., 2015; Chidichimo et al., 2010), replacing it in the model with a monthly climatology from the RAPID eastern boundary data, as described in the previous Sect.
 2.3, allows us to use all available western boundary profiles, although at the cost of losing a little of the explained UMO transport variance.

-Historical hydrographic data were obtained from the World Ocean Database 2018 (WOD2018) (Boyer et al.2018) and from the datasets processed by Longworth et al. (2011), with duplicate data removed.
-Data were selected initially based on a region defined by latitude and longitude from 24 to 27 N and from 75 to 77.5 W. CTD profiles were then grouped by date, with a date group defined as separated by 3 d or more.
+Historical hydrographic data were obtained from the World Ocean Database 2018 (WOD2018) (Boyer et al., 2018) and from the datasets processed by Longworth et al. (2011), with duplicate data removed.
+Data were selected initially based on a region defined by latitude and longitude from 24 to 27∘ N and from 75 to 77.5∘ W. CTD profiles were then grouped by date, with a date group defined as separated by 3 d or more.
 From each group, we selected profiles based on similarity of distance from the continental slope to the west as the RAPID WB2 and WBH2 moorings.
-We justify this as the AMOC shows meridional coherence of buoyancy anomalies within 100 km, and variability at the western boundary increases with distance from it (Kanzow et al.2009).
+We justify this as the AMOC shows meridional coherence of buoyancy anomalies within 100 km, and variability at the western boundary increases with distance from it (Kanzow et al., 2009).
 The RAPID western boundary profile that the model is based on uses the WB2 mooring for measurements down to around 3850 dbar and then the WBH2 and WB3 moorings below this.
 The distance from each mooring to the continental slope was calculated at the depths of the western boundary density anomalies that the algorithm selected.
 The same was done for each CTD profile.
 Then, for the profiles within each group, those with the most similar distance for each depth were selected.
-For example, for the density anomaly ρwb740, the WB2 mooring is 13.8 km from the continental slope at 740 dbar.
+For example, for the density anomaly , the WB2 mooring is 13.8 km from the continental slope at 740 dbar.
 If there are five CTD profiles within the group, with distances from the slope at 740 dbar of 9.8, 12.4, 15.0, 18.9, and 27.5 km, then the profile that is 12.4 km away is selected.
-The same is done for the density anomalies ρwb1200 and ρwb3000.
+The same is done for the density anomalies and .
 Thus between one and three CTD profiles are selected from each group to use in the model and merged if required.
 The two regional plans in Fig. 6, which compare all available CTD profiles and those selected for use in the model, show that the majority were located close to the RAPID western boundary mooring array.

-Initially, we used the western boundary density anomalies derived from the transatlantic sections at 24.5 N from 1981, 1992, 1998, 2004, 2010, and 2015 to estimate the UMO transport anomaly using the four-layer regression model.
+Initially, we used the western boundary density anomalies derived from the transatlantic sections at 24.5∘ N from 1981, 1992, 1998, 2004, 2010, and 2015 to estimate the UMO transport anomaly using the four-layer regression model.
 The error bars show the model prediction interval, which gives the range of UMO transport anomalies that we have 95 % confidence will occur for that combination of boundary density anomalies.
 The uncertainty for the 1957 section model estimate was much larger than for the later section, and since no suitable hydrographic data before 1981 were available, it is omitted from our results.
 The sections from 1981, 1992, 1998 and 2004 were used by Bryden et al. (2005) to reconstruct the AMOC fully, and Fig. 7 shows generally very good agreement between the model and Bryden et al. (2005) AMOC estimates.
 Only the 2004 estimate from Bryden et al. (2005) is not within the model's prediction interval; however the model 2004 estimate appears to be in better agreement with the RAPID observations.
 The model UMO estimates for 2010 and 2015 are also consistent with the RAPID UMO, reflecting the large downturn between late 2009 and early 2010 and a peak in 2015.
 The model consistently predicts a stronger AMOC than Bryden et al. (2005), with mean and maximum differences of 2.6 and 4.4 Sv.

 When the model is applied to western boundary density anomalies from the selected hydrographic profiles, together with the eastern boundary climatology, the resolution of the UMO time series in Fig. 8 is sufficient to show decadal and multi-annual variability.
-The standard deviation of the RAPID monthly mean anomalies is ± 2.9 Sv, and the UMO transport anomaly estimated by the model is stronger southward than this in May 1985, March 1989, June 1993, February 2003, and March 2004, with each anomaly lower than 3.3 Sv.
+The standard deviation of the RAPID monthly mean anomalies is ± 2.9 Sv, and the UMO transport anomaly estimated by the model is stronger southward than this in May 1985, March 1989, June 1993, February 2003, and March 2004, with each anomaly lower than −3.3 Sv.
 This is stronger than any negative anomaly predicted by the model during the RAPID period.
 The UMO is weaker southward than the RAPID standard deviation in September 1981, February 1986, July and August 1992, October 2004, and October and December 2015, with the anomaly again being greater than 3.5 Sv with the exception of July 1992.
 When compared directly to the RAPID observations, the model predictions generally agree well with the overall trends, with one notable exception during the RAPID WB2 mooring failure of late 2005 to early 2006, when the model estimates a stronger southward UMO than was observed by RAPID.

 The model-estimated AMOC transports shown in Fig. 8 also agree well with the equivalent estimates from Bryden et al. (2005), with the exception of 1998, where their estimate of 16.1 Sv is just outside the model upper uncertainty of 15.3 Sv.
 It should be noted, however, that Bryden et al. (2005) used constant values for both Florida Current and Ekman transports, whereas we used monthly mean values based on observations.
 The magnitude and trends of the RAPID observations are also captured well by the model estimates from CTD profiles taken during the same period.
 Including the monthly mean Ekman transport allows the model to capture the 2009–2010 downturn well, although the profiles from November 2009 and October 2010 give the only model AMOC transports sufficiently weak to be outside the standard deviation of the RAPID monthly mean anomalies of ± 2.4 Sv.
-Prior to 2004, the model estimates the AMOC to be weaker and outside the standard deviation in March of 1987 and 1989, September 1991, June 1993, February 1998, and March 2004, although none reach the magnitude of the 2009–2010 downturn, with the weakest AMOC anomaly of 5.5 Sv seen in March 1987.
+Prior to 2004, the model estimates the AMOC to be weaker and outside the standard deviation in March of 1987 and 1989, September 1991, June 1993, February 1998, and March 2004, although none reach the magnitude of the 2009–2010 downturn, with the weakest AMOC anomaly of −5.5 Sv seen in March 1987.
 The strongest model AMOC anomaly of 8.4 Sv is seen on 2 October 2004, which is very close to the RAPID mean anomaly for September 2004 of 8.7 Sv.
 The AMOC anomaly was also over 2.4 Sv for 11 profiles during the 23 years prior to the start of RAPID and 4 profiles during the 13 years of RAPID observations shown here.

 Compared to the LNADW estimates from transatlantic sections made by Bryden et al. (2005), the model predictions get closer with each subsequent section from 1981 to 2004.
 The model-estimated transports are all more positive than those of Bryden et al. (2005) with the exception of 2004.
 The LNADW transport estimated by the model for April 2004 differs from that estimated by Bryden et al. (2005) by only 0.3 Sv and from the observed RAPID LNADW transport by less than 0.1 Sv.
 The model LNADW transports prior to 2004 show a weakening in 1987 to +1 Sv, almost as weak as the observed RAPID monthly mean LNADW transports of 1.3, 1.0, and 1.6 Sv in January and December 2010 and March 2013 respectively.
 The model LNADW transports post-2004 are in reasonable agreement with RAPID trends although tend to over- or underestimate the strength.
 The observed weakening of southward LNADW flow in 2010 is captured well, with the model LNADW showing a strong positive anomaly.

-The 4-year mean transports in Fig. 9 show that between 1984 and 2000, the UMO strength was within 0.6 Sv of the RAPID mean UMO of 18.3 Sv, taken for the period used to create the model.
+The 4-year mean transports in Fig. 9 show that between 1984 and 2000, the UMO strength was within 0.6 Sv of the RAPID mean UMO of −18.3 Sv, taken for the period used to create the model.
 The 4-year means begin from 1984 as prior to this there is only a single profile.
-The period with the strongest southward 4-year mean UMO is 2000–2004 at 20.6 Sv, lower than the RAPID reduced period of 2008–2012 and 2012–2016 when the mean UMO transports were 18.6 and 18.7 Sv respectively; however the error for the model mean is 4.4 Sv.
+The period with the strongest southward 4-year mean UMO is 2000–2004 at −20.6 Sv, lower than the RAPID reduced period of 2008–2012 and 2012–2016 when the mean UMO transports were −18.6 and −18.7 Sv respectively; however the error for the model mean is 4.4 Sv.
 The 4-year model mean UMO transport also compares well to the RAPID equivalent for 2004–2008 and 2008–2012, each differing by only 0.4 Sv.
 The model mean UMO for 2012–2017 is however 1.6 Sv higher than the RAPID mean.
 The Gaussian-weighted 4-year rolling mean also suggests that the multi-year UMO variability was low during the 1990s, followed by a period of strengthened southward transport in the early 2000s.
 It also suggests a weakening of southward UMO transport from 2012 not seen in the observations.

 The 4-year mean AMOC transports show slightly more variability than the UMO, and agree slightly less well with the RAPID 4-year mean values, differing by 0.7 Sv for 2004–2008 and 2008–2012 and 1.5 Sv for 2012–2016.
 The 2000–2004 mean reflects the UMO downturn, with the lowest 4-year mean value of 14.8 Sv, again lower than the 2008–2012 mean AMOC transport for both model and RAPID by 0.4 and 1.1 Sv respectively.